severin-lemaignan/projet-cnrs/project.rst

 build such representations, collectively designated as *situation assessment* techniques.

-I propose to briefly present four approaches that take very different perspectives on this question, and articulate afterwards a novel direction that would support a new level of human-robot interaction.
+I briefly present four approaches that take very different perspectives on this question, and articulate afterwards a novel direction that would support a new level of human-robot interaction.